 At my university, prerequisites are required before applying to the nursing program. ( although not on schools are the same, some you can be in the program starting out just depends) I have taken many different classes, including chemistry, anatomy and physiology, statistics, microbiology, etc.

-Typically the prerequisites classes can take up to a year or two to complete depending on what school, what classes required, or available.
+Typically the prerequisite classes can take up to a year or two to complete depending on what school, what classes required, or available.
 I often have heard people have to be placed on a waiting list to get into some pre-required classes.
 Then the nursing program I attended was three years commitment.
 There are many different nursing programs out there, with some advanced options as well.

 In my experience, I had to apply to nursing school after completing of the required classes.
 And a large portion of my acceptance relied on my grade point average from my pre-required classes.

 In my senior year of high school and the summer of my freshman year of college, I attended a 6-week training school course ( i think 6 maybe 8 not sure) to become an STNA.
 State-certified nursing assistant….. (this is not required to be a nurse, but I would recommend it, if you are interested in nursing.
 I worked as a nursing assistant for five years as I went to college and prepared to take my NCLEX examination.
 Anyone who is thinking about being a nurse would recommend trying out this job to see if nursing is a good fit for you.
 Being a nursing assistant was eye-opening and helped me feel more comfortable caring for patients.
 As a nurse,I rely so much on my nursing assistants and am so appreciative of their help.

 Some jobs and states do not require you to have a certification to be a nursing assistant… typically if you have been in nursing school for one year that also applies to you for a candidate to be a nursing assistant.